AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-When the stage timer is paused, Total DMG received by all enemies on the field increases by 20% for 15s.
+Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
+Triggering it again resets the duration. | 5 Valkyrie deals 20% more Total DMG for 8s when enemies are Frozen or Bleeding.
+Triggering it again resets the duration. | 10 When the stage timer is paused, Total DMG received by all enemies on the field increases by 20% for 15s.
 Triggering it again resets the duration.| 15
-When a Support and Deployed Valkyrie are of matching type, all enemies on the field take 10% more Total DMG. | 15

 !!! note
-    Effective for 6.1.
+    Effective for 6.1 2nd Half

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: